 - Consider past winners.
 By looking at previous winners, you can get an example of the types of candidates the scholarship committee is looking for.

 - Check eligibility requirements.
-When looking for minority nursing scholarships, there are very obvious eligibility requirements.
-But also check for GPA and career goal requirements and don’t waste time with scholarships where your career goals don’t align.
+When looking for minority nursing scholarships, there are obvious eligibility requirements.
+But also check for GPA and career goal requirements, and don’t waste time with scholarships where your career goals don’t align.

 - Follow instructions.
 Because so many people apply for scholarships, simple mistakes like not saving your files together or missing an essay can cost you real money.
 Follow instructions closely when applying for scholarships.

 - Carefully craft your essay.
 An essay, if required, is a great way to stand out to a scholarship committee, but it is also an opportunity to lose out on a scholarship if you don’t thoroughly understand the prompt.
 Make time for research and writing.

 - Proofread your essay and materials.
-Bad grammar and poor punctuation could cost you an award for nursing school.
+Bad grammar and poor punctuation can cost you an award for nursing school.
 If possible, have someone else edit your essay to make sure it flows and is grammatically correct.

 - Deadlines matter.
 Be organized when applying for scholarships and make sure to track deadlines carefully.
 You don’t want to be preparing materials at the last minute.
 Consider creating a checklist of all the awards you are applying for so you don’t miss any important dates or information.

 Earn a Nursing Degree Online

-If you’re considering earning an online RN-to-BSN, a master’s degree in nursing, or a DNP, consider Purdue University Global.
+If you’re considering earning an online RN-to-BSN, a master’s degree in nursing, or a DNP, consider Purdue Global.
 We offer nursing programs for busy working nurses who need the flexibility of online learning.
 Request more information to get started.